ShrRa/UNG_OpenDay_ConvDemo/README.md

 from the command line (don't forget to activate the virtual environment that has all the dependencies installed).
 The demo contains three tabs:
 1) For launching convolution with one of three kernels
 2) For convolving the image patch by patch
-3) For combining three convolutions into a single RGB image.
+3) To combine three convolutions into a single RGB image.

 ### Requirements
-panel
+- panel
-cv2
+- cv2
-PIL
+- PIL
-bokeh
+- bokeh
-matplotlib
+- matplotlib